Torrance, Felony DUI Resolved for Third-Time DUI Terms

 Our client became another statistic for single-vehicle crashes at the location.
 His blood alcohol level of 0.23% and 0.24%, measured about two hours after the collision, and darkness probably contributed to his confusion because he was not familiar with the intersection.

-The Gist of This Article: Client picks up fourth DUI while having another pending DUI in another courthouse (Metro), as well as only 17 days after resolving his second DUI, plus while on a six-year joint suspended for residential burglary, as well as be.
+The Gist of This Article: Client picks up fourth DUI while having another pending DUI in another courthouse (Metro), as well as only 17 days after resolving his second DUI, plus while on a six-year joint suspended for residential burglary.
 Case resolved as a third-time (misdemeanor) DUI when prosecutor luckily does not understand the client’s criminal history.

 After crashing and coming to a stop, he attempted to run from the scene, as he was on DUI probation for a second-time DUI conviction suffered only 17 days earlier and he faced a third-time DUI in the Metropolitan Courthouse for yet another alleged DUI.
 Making matters worse, he was on probation with a six-year joint suspended sentence hanging over him from a residential burglary case out of the Clara Shortridge Foltz building, too.